xeraa/microservice-monitoring/readme.md

 ![](img/heap-usage-annotated.png)

-* **Sleuth & Zipkin**: Show the traces in the log so far.
+* **APM**: Show the traces so far.
 Then let the attendees hit */call* and */call-bad* to see where the slowness is coming from and how errors look like.
-  Also use the [Zipkin Chrome extension](https://github.com/openzipkin/zipkin-browser-extension) to show the current call.
-And you can even use the `ZIPKIN_UI_LOGS_URL` to link back to the relevant Kibana logs.
 * **Kibana Dashboard Mode**: Point attendees to the Kibana instance to let them play around on their own.